FaithAlone.net

 Does the Bible Contradict Itself on How Many Sons Abraham Had?

-In the Bible, we read about Abraham having Ishmael as his first son with Hagar (Genesis 16:11-16), Isaac with Sarah (Genesis 21:2-3), and later more sons with Keturah (Genesis 25:1-2)
+In Genesis, Abraham has his first son with Hagar (Genesis 16:11-16), his son Isaac with Sarah (Genesis 21:2-3), and later more sons with Keturah (Genesis 25:1-2)

 Yet, when God speaks to Abraham in Genesis chapter 22, and later when the event is recounted in Hebrews 11, Isaac is spoken of as Abraham's "only son":